pranavj1001/SlackClone/js/BotFiles/README.md

   - [ ] Can tell medication based on symptoms.
   - [ ] Can tell whether the current disease is severe or not.
   - [ ] Can suggest nearby hospitals.

+## Manual

+  This section will be updated soon.

+**Note**: The bot is not complete yet, but is under constant development.